Accessibility Tools

 Robyn MorrisRobyn graduated (first ever virtual ceremony thanks to COVID) from Mount Saint Vincent University in 2020 with a Bachelor of Public Relations and a double minor in marketing and psychology.
 She also has a certificate in Applied Communication Arts from NSCC, allowing her to strategically pair creative design with written strategy to be her most creative self!

-Growing up in Halifax, NS she has been a competitive highland dancer, cheerleader, and fitness competitor and has also enjoyed doing ballroom dancing and salsa.
-Currently, she does pole fitness where she loves the acrobatic aspect and challenge and hits the gym every morning for her 5:45 am class.
-Growing up with recreation has shaped her into who she is today, allowing her to feel her best psychically and mentally and giving her the skills to aid her in her professional career.
+Growing up in Halifax, NS, she has been a competitive highland dancer, cheerleader, and fitness competitor.
+She has also enjoyed ballroom dancing and salsa.
+Currently, she does (and teaches) pole fitness, where she loves the acrobatic aspect and challenge and hits the gym every morning for her 5:45 am class.
+Growing up with recreation has shaped her into who she is today, allowing her to feel her best, psychically and mentally and giving her the skills to aid her in her professional career.

 Jillian Anderson, Financial Coordinator

 Jillian is a talented professional and wears many hats.
 She is a mom, an Accounting Professional, a Fitness Instructor and a CPA student.
-She has been in the world of Finance/Accounting/Business for 14 years and brings a lot of great experience to RNS.
+She has been in Finance/Accounting/Business for 14 years and brings great experience to RNS.

-Jillian is excited to take on this position as an accounting professional, but also as someone who is passionate about health and wellness, and mental health advocacy.
-Jillian, like many of us, has been working from home for the past two years and is excited to be in the office again for a few days a week to share coffee and morning chats!
+Jillian is excited to take on this position as an accounting professional and as someone passionate about health and wellness and mental health advocacy.
+Like many of us, Jillian has been working from home for the past two years and is excited to be in the office again a few days a week to share coffee and morning chats!

 Alan MacKeigan, Recreation Education Coordinator